 - Corporations - 1099s are generally issued to contractors and service providers, not vendors who are corporations.

 - PayPal payees - PayPal issues 1099s to its payees where required, so the fiscal host will not issue one (more details).

 - Reimbursement expenses - receipt reimbursement payments do not trigger the tax form requirement or lead to a 1099 being issued, only invoices.

 If you don’t meet the $600 threshold, simply report your earnings as miscellaneous self-employment income when you file your taxes.

-Your expenses will not be paid out to you until you submit the tax form.
+You will also see a warning on the pending expense tell you that you will not be paid until you submit the tax form.

 Collectives that live under the umbrella of a Fiscal Host, don't need to worry about accounting and tax obligations, because the host manages that (this is the awesome value of fiscal hosting).
 If you need tax or accounting information for some reason, get in touch with your fiscal host.